sindhuradurgaprasad/PsyBot/README.md

 For Virtual Assistant in UI (Recommended) rasa x

-Please refer to Test Cases Doc for conversation flows
+Please refer to PsyBot_Conversational_Flow_And_Summary.pdf for conversation flows